Six Eras of Foresight Practice

 What we call Digital empowerment foresight is prominent among information technology opinion leaders and entrepreneurs.
 It is a synthesis of freedom-innovation-entrepreneurship and democracy-transparency-justice strands from the first two schools.
 It stresses broadband growth and access, closing internet and mobile access divides, preserving net neutrality, expanding peer-to-peer sharing, open source software, fair use of intellectual property, DIY culture, citizen science initiatives, crowdfunding, crowdfounding, hackerspaces, startup accelerators, open access research, privacy rights, open government and voter empowerment platforms, whistleblowing initiatives like Wikileaks, virtual non-state currencies like Bitcoin, new forms of digital collaboration, and web-fueled activism, like the Arab Spring of 2010, are all examples of this new school.

-We will discuss the empowerment foresight school in more depth in Chapters 2 and 3.
+We will discuss the empowerment foresight school in more depth in Chapters 7, 8, and 11.
 It may eventually merge with or be coopted by one or both of the other two older and larger foresight schools, Globalization-Growth-Security or Environment-Sustainability-Rights foresight, or it may mature into its own cohesive third foresight community.
 Likewise, upwingers as a political movement may be coopted by the much older and larger political parties, or it may be increasingly identifiable as a counterforce to traditional right-spectrum and left-spectrum political groups.
-As we’ll argue in Chapter 3, a successful upwinger platform and party would be an excellent development, and it would spur the existing parties, which will never go away, to treat personal and digital empowerment issues much more seriously.
+As we’ll argue later, a successful upwinger platform would be an excellent development, and it would spur the existing parties, which will likely never go away, to treat personal and digital empowerment issues much more seriously.
 For the present, the growing popularity of the empowerment school of foresight, with both online opinion leaders and with new economy giants like Google, Facebook, Cisco, and others argues it will continue to gain advocates for the foreseeable future.

 Meanwhile, global scientific and technological advances have continued to accelerate, and there is so much new popular and professional interest in the future that we can call our current era another Foresight Spring, similar to the 1960’s-1970’s.
 Public discussions of the future are rising again, particularly with respect to information technologies and their impacts (surveillance, privacy, education, robotics, GMOs, health care).
 In 2004 the European Commission funded the European Foresight Monitoring Network (EFMN), a small but prolific group that researched and reported on foresight activities in Europe and around the world, and produced many of their own reports.
-Like the US Office of Technology Assessment, which was defunded in 1995, the EFMN (see their unfortunately goofy logo, above right) had only four years of EC support, which wasn’t renewed in 1999, making it another countless examples of uneven, lukewarm government support for foresight initiatives.
+Like the US Office of Technology Assessment, which was defunded in 1995, the EFMN (see their unfortunately goofy logo at right) had only four years of EC support.
+That support wasn’t renewed in 1999, making it another in a very long list of abandoned government efforts at open foresight initiatives.
 Here is the EFMN’s 2009 final report, with a list of its many insightful briefs.
 Fortunately the European Commission continues to fund some high quality foresight work via its ongoing annual Future-Oriented Technology Analysis Conferences, started in 2009.

 There is also a tide of renewed public interest in foresight.
 In addition to foresight elicitation platforms like Futurium, social sharing platforms like Twitter, Facebook, and Google Plus, while still primitive today, have made it easy for us to share photos, videos, and an opinion in increasingly exciting, information-rich, visual, and participatory online communities.
 In the last decade, new graduate foresight training programs have also emerged in Australia, Azerbaijan, Canada, Colombia, Denmark, Germany, India, Iran, Malta, Mexico, Pakistan, and the US, doubling our total number of academic programs over this time period (let’s hope the next doubling takes even less than ten years).
 A new professional foresight body, the APF, was formed in 2002, and is steadily gaining membership.
 Our free introductory foresight network FERN was formed in 2007 and has also benefited strongly from renewed public interest in our field.